 She lives on the Big Island of Hawai’i with her husband and 2 boys.
 When she’s not working, she enjoys painting, dancing hula and swimming with dolphins.

-Classes: Red Thread Guide and Intentional Creativity Editor
+Classes: Red Thread Guide, Intentional Creativity Editor & VIVID/Legend 2020

 Amber is a dynamic creative who practices 'the art of paying attention' in order to see the beauty, truth and insight in the details.
 Amber is a certified Red Thread Guide, a front-line support worker in a women's transition home, an experienced group facilitator, workshop host, soul poet, musician and folk herbalist.
 Gifted in supporting others to 'find the words' that authentically express and communicate their value.
 Genuine and present with a dedication to nurturing connections with and between people.
 A firm believer in profound effectiveness of kindness and humor as we transition as a people through the Great Turning.
 Amber is a believer, beyond all reason, in the more beautiful world our hearts know is possible.